nvpro-samples/vk_gaussian_splatting/README.md

 This fully GPU-based approach leverages parallel compute capabilities for efficient sorting, minimizing CPU-GPU synchronization overhead.

 TODO Add notes on dist quantization compare with Vkgs.
+Here or later ?

 ### Asynchronous sorting on the CPU